jiqing-feng/blog/gpt-oss-on-intel-xeon.md

 The second optimization in [40545](https://github.com/huggingface/transformers/pull/40545) enables native transfomers expert parallelism for GPT OSS model.
 EP (Expert Parallelism) is a technique used to distribute the computation of experts across multiple computation resources.

-In this blog, we benchmark the bfloat16 version of GPT OSS-20B ([lmsys/GPT OSS-20b-bf16](https://huggingface.co/lmsys/GPT OSS-20b-bf16)) on Intel 6th Gen Xeon GNR CPUs at GCP C4.
+In this blog, we benchmark the bfloat16 version of GPT OSS model [lmsys/gpt-oss-20b-bf16](https://huggingface.co/lmsys/gpt-oss-20b-bf16) on Intel 6th Gen Xeon GNR CPUs at GCP C4.
 The task is text generation with input sequence length 1024 and output sequence length 1024, and we sweep batch size from 1 to 64.

 ## Create C4 instance